christo/vpl/README.md

 which provide power and convenience for domain experts and explorers but which is evidently not code and is not mistaken as targeting programmers as its users.

-The most successful projects, such as Unreal Engine Blueprints and MIT Scratch, seem to thrive in the margin where game developers and kids accept that their goal is a sort of programming after all or they attract those who identify as programmers who overcome their natural objections of using a VPL instead of a textual language because of specific project circumstances (like teaching their kids) and compelling implementation qualities that overwhelm acknowledged misgivings.
+The most successful projects, such as [Unreal Engine Blueprints][ueb] and [MIT Scratch](https://scratch.mit.edu), seem to thrive in the margin where game developers and kids accept that their goal is a sort of programming after all or they attract those who identify as programmers who overcome their natural objections of using a VPL instead of a textual language because of specific project circumstances (like teaching their kids) and compelling implementation qualities that overwhelm acknowledged misgivings.

 The apparent reasons for success in some VPLs also include finding a compelling domain niche, filling out a complete toolchain and prioritising competent visual design which is a puzzling